StatsProIO/StatsPro/README.md

       ```

 ### Running In The Cloud
-Marble Metrics is hosted on Stackhero, a European company which has servers in Europe.
+StatsPro is hosted on Stackhero, a European company which has servers in Europe.
 This guide assumes you will be running on Stackhero.
-Marble Metrics should run the same on other docker cloud providers but there may be some work to get it all configured.
-If you don't want to deal with running Marble Metrics on your own, [we can handle it for you](https://marblemetrics.com).
+StatsPro should run the same on other docker cloud providers but there may be some work to get it all configured.
+If you don't want to deal with running StatsPro on your own, [we can handle it for you](https://statspro.io).

-Marble Metrics is deployed to Stackhero using Github Actions.
+StatsPro is deployed to Stackhero using Github Actions.

 1. Create a new Docker service within Stackhero.
 Keep the host, service ID, and certificates password handy as we'll be using them in a later step.